Quilindschy Hartman: Burnley

+Loan to Espanyol

+On 7 July 2026, Hartman joined La Liga side Espanyol on a season-long loan.

 International career

 In September 2022, Hartman was picked by Remko Bicentini for the squad of the Curaçao national team ahead of friendly games against Indonesia.
-However, Feyenoord didn't want to let Hartman go to his national team and Hartman was replaced by Bradley Martis in the squad.
+However, Feyenoord did not want to let Hartman go to his national team and Hartman was replaced by Bradley Martis in the squad.

 In March 2023, Hartman was included in the preliminary squad of the Netherlands national football team for the first two matches of the UEFA Euro 2024 qualifiers, but was not included in the final squad and was instead called up for the Netherlands U21 team.
 On 25 March, he made his debut for the U21 team as a starter in a friendly against Norway.
 He was later included in the U21 squad for the UEFA Under-21 Euro 2023.

 On 1 September 2023, Hartman was called up to the senior national team for the first time by head coach Ronald Koeman for the Euro 2024 qualifiers against Greece and Republic of Ireland.
 He was once again called up a month later for the Euro 2024 qualifiers against France and Greece, resulting in him making his debut as well as scoring his first goal for the national team in a 2–1 defeat to France on 13 October 2023.
 Hartman was not included in the Dutch squad for UEFA Euro 2024 due to a knee injury.
 On 9 October 2025, he made his first minutes for the national team since his injury, replacing Micky van de Ven in a FIFA World Cup qualifier against Malta, which resulted in a 0–4 win.